alo9507/legacy-octobay-app/LITEPAPER.md

 #### Gas Station Network

 The Gas Station Network is used to facilitate the meta transactions needed for the gasless onboarding of new users.
-OctoBay runs its own relaý station, with the rest of the network as its backup.
+OctoBay runs its own relay station, with the rest of the network as its backup.

 ## Twitter & OPIN Token